 Quick navigation

-- Step 1: Shedding vs breakage
+- Step 1: Separate shedding from breakage

-- Step 3: Use the “Types” roadmap
+- Step 3: Use the Types roadmap

 - Fast diagnosis-first entry points